zarf-dev/proposals/0008-rework-inspect/README.md

 For the `inspect manifests` commands, before printing the manifests of each chart, the name and version of the chart will be printed.
 Before printing Manifests from the `.components[x].manifests` key the name of the manifests block, `.components[x].manifests[x].name`, will be printed.

-All of these commands, besides `zarf package inspect sbom`, aim to provide a user with output.
+All of these commands, besides `zarf package inspect sbom`, will provide a user with text output.
 The output will go to stdout, while all other logs will go to stderr.

-`zarf.yaml` files will be printed in color unless the `--no-color` flag is used.
-All other files will be printed without color.

 For commands printing deployment variables [Internal variables](https://docs.zarf.dev/ref/values/#internal-values-zarf_) will be set using the default logic except for sensitive values which do not have defaults.
 Sensitive values will be set to "PLACEHOLDER" instead.
 For example, the `ZARF_REGISTRY` variable becomes `127.0.0.1:31999`, while `ZARF_GIT_AUTH_PUSH` will be set to "PLACEHOLDER".
 This is done to ensure that these commands can run without requiring a connection to a cluster.